Charmaine Zahra

 My Approach

-If you're interested to hear about how this approach might work for you, we can set up a free introductory call to discuss this.
+If you're interested to hear about how this approach might work for you, we can set up an introductory call to discuss this.

 Training, qualifications & experience